dafny-lang/rfcs/0012-unicode-strings.md

 string and character literals could only contain printable and white-space ASCII characters, due to a limitation of the Coco/R parser generator the toolchain uses.
 This has been fixed, and both standard form and verbatim form string literals now allow any Unicode characters.
-A second form of escape sequence accepting a hexadecimal number with up to six digits, `\u{XXXXXX}`, is now provided to support characters outside of the Basic Multilingual Plane using their direct Unicode code points instead of using surrogates.
+A second form of escape sequence accepting a hexadecimal number with up to six digits, `\U{XXXXXX}`, is now provided to support characters outside of the Basic Multilingual Plane using their direct Unicode code points instead of using surrogates.
 These changes are fully backwards-compatible and not controlled by the `unicodeChar` flag.